Building Your Credit

 Refinance Your Auto Loan

-After paying on your loan for 3-6 months, you will have built u some good history and can start using that to get yourself a better rate.
+After paying on your loan for 3 months on up to 6 months, you will have built up some good history and can start using that to get yourself a better rate.
 Now is the time to refinance your vehicle and get that interest rate down.
 It will also pay off your old loan and open a new one, helping you build history.
 The best thing about refinancing an auto loan is that it is simple and free.
 You can do just about everything online and the company refinancing the loan does almost all of the work.